openworm/org.geppetto.docs/source/overview.rst

 Get the source
 ==============

-Here's an article that lists the different bundles (and relative repositories), and available demos as a combination of given bundles. `Instructions are available <https://dl.dropboxusercontent.com/u/6318167/GeppettoEclipseSetup.pdf>`__ for settin
+Here's an article that lists the different bundles (and relative repositories), and available demos as a combination of given bundles. `Instructions are available <https://dl.dropboxusercontent.com/u/6318167/GeppettoEclipseSetup.pdf>`__ for setting up an Eclipse-based development environment to build and run the contents of the `open source repositories <https://github.com/openworm/org.geppetto/blob/master/README.md>`__.

 Neuronal and fluid mechanics simulators
 =======================================